dankeboy36/error-replay-debug-adapter/packages/adapter/README.md

 ## Limits

-- [!CAUTION]
+> [!NOTE]
-  No evaluate/setVariable/step-in; stepping is linear across recorded frames.
+> No evaluate/setVariable/step-in; stepping is linear across recorded frames.
+>
-- Assumes pre-recorded snapshots; not a live debugger or turing-complete VM.
+> Assumes pre-recorded snapshots; not a live debugger or turing-complete VM.